yeohhq/tp/docs/UserGuide.md

 * Deletes the patient at the specified INDEX.
 * The index refers to the index number shown in the displayed patient list.
 * The index must be a positive integer 1, 2, 3, …​
+* Note: Deleting a patient will also all Appointments that contains the deleted patient.

 Examples:
 * `p-list` followed by `p-delete 2` deletes the 2nd patient in the Archangel.